erroronline1/caro/readme.md

 * Server with
     * PHP >= 8.2
     * MySQL/MariaDB or SQL Server (or some other database, but queries may have to be adjusted)
-    * SSL (camera access for qr-scanner and serviceworkers don't work otherwise)
+    * SSL (camera access for qr-scanner, serviceworker and sha256 encryption don't work otherwise)
 * Network access for endpoints and a browser
     * Desktop pcs
     * Mobile devices